fnaumenko/bioStat/README.md

 prints original (actual) fragment/read length frequency distribution as a set of \<size\>-\<frequency\> pairs.<br>
 This allows to visualize the distribution using some suitable tool such as Excel, etc.<br>
 Printing is performed only to a file that duplicates the standard output (see `-o|--out` option).<br>
-If duplicating standard output is not set, it is activated automatically.<br>
+If duplicating output is not set, it is activated automatically.<br>
-Input file with *.dist* extention ignores this option.
+Input file with *.dist* extention ignores this option, but not the explicit `-o|--out` option.

 `-s|--stats`<br>
-prints input item issues statistics.
+prints input item issues statistics

 `-o|--out [<name>]`<br>
 duplicates standard output to specified file (except alarm messages).<br>
-If file is not specified, duplicates output to file with name, constructed as input file short name (without path and extention) with addition of the extention *.freq*.<br>
+If <name> is not specified, duplicates output to file with name, constructed as input file short name with extention *.dist*.<br>
+If the <name> denotes an existing folder, the output file is created in it according to the rule described above.<br>
-If, in addition, the input file already has the *.freq* extention, then the "_out" suffix is added to the name.<br>
+If the input file itself has a *.dist* extention, then the "_out" suffix is added to the name.<br>
 It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.

 ---